sparkslabs/pyxie/site/src/index.md

 </div>
 </div>

+Additionally, while loops, and comparison operators are supported, allowing very basic programs to start being useful since you can have sequence, selection and iteration now.
+Additionally, function calls are supported from libraries that we link with.

 It's a starting point, not the end point.
 For that, take a look at the language spec.

 Pyxie is intended to be a simple Python to C++ compiler, with a target of